The Russian Mafia or Vory v Zakone (“Thieves-in-Law”) has its origins in the Gulag Prison system of the Communist Soviet Union.

 As a result, its criminal activities now focus on maintaining high level Political influence as a means of securing control of business gains made during the era of fierce violence in 1990s Moscow.

 In addition, Russian Culture has changed considerably with the fall of the Soviet Union which has seen more Western influence in Moscow.

-As a result, the next generation of Russian Criminals does not adhere to the original strict code of the Vorami v Zakone as shown by the decline and corruption of the Vorami v Zakone’s old system of Tatoos held sacred by the Russian Mafia since its inception in the Russian Gulags of the 1920s.
+As a result, the next generation of Russian Criminals does not adhere to the original strict code of the Vory v Zakone as shown by the decline and corruption of the Vory v Zakone‘s old system of Tatoos held sacred by the Russian Mafia since its inception in the Russian Gulags of the 1920s.

-Today, its uncertain whether the Russian Mafia will survive in its most Orthodox form as Russian Culture including that of the Vorami v Zakone is affected by Western Cultural influence since the collapse of the Soviet Union.
+Today, its uncertain whether the Russian Mafia Thieves In Law will survive in its most Orthodox form as Russian Culture including that of the Vory v Zakone is affected by Western Cultural influence since the collapse of the Soviet Union.

-In the Documentary Thieves By Law, we get an intimate look the History of the Vorami v Zakone from Members of the Russian Mafia who seek posterity to preserve the old ways of the Vorami v Zakone.
+In the Documentary Thieves By Law, we get an intimate look the History of the Vory v Zakone from Members of the Russian Mafia who seek posterity to preserve the old ways of the Vory v Zakone.